-Himachal Pradesh is a part of the Indian Himalayas.
+Himachal Pradesh is a part of Indian Himalayan Ranges.
 It has wide valleys imposing snow mountains, limpid lakes, rivers and gushing streams.
 After India became free in 1947, a number of princely hilly states were integrated into a single unit to be administered by the Government of India.
-Himachal Pradesh came into being as a state of the India Union on April 15, 1948, by integrating 31 big and small hill states of the region.
-In 1956, it was converted into a Union Territory.
-Subsequently, some more hill areas of the Punjab state were added to this Union Territory and it was made into a full-fledged state, the status that it continues to have now.
+Himachal Pradesh came into being as a state of the India Union on April 15, 1948.
+Subsequently, some more hill areas of the Punjab state were added to this Union Territory and it was made into a full-fledged state.
 Himachal Pradesh today is one of the most important tourist destinations in India.
 The high hills of Himalayas welcome the trekkers from all over the world.